Luke Raley Player Props: Rays vs. Orioles

-Luke Raley -- batting .324 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Kyle Bradish on the mound, on June 20 at 6:40 PM ET.
+Luke Raley -- with a slugging percentage of .722 in his past 10 games, including two home runs -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Tyler Wells on the hill, on June 21 at 12:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Padres.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Orioles.

 Luke Raley Game Info & Props vs. the Orioles